Mushroom (song)

 "Mushroom" is a song by the German krautrock band Can, from their 1971 album Tago Mago.
-It's the shortest song on the album, with a duration of 4 minutes and 8 seconds.
+It's the shortest song on the album, lasting for 4 minutes and 8 seconds.
 A video was made for the track which has been shown on MTV.

 Content

-The song has a hypnotic and repetitive structure.
-Vocalist Damo Suzuki repeats the phrase "When I saw mushroom head / I was born, I was dead" and "When I saw skies are red / I was born, I was dead" during the verses.
+The song has a hypnotic and repetitive structure, where vocalist Damo Suzuki, up-close to his microphone, chants "When I saw mushroom head / I was born, I was dead" and "When I saw skies are red / I was born, I was dead" during the verses.
 For the chorus, he yells "I'm gonna give my despair".

-It has been suggested that the song refers to an atomic bomb blast and the feeling of despair.
-This is reinforced by the sound of a bomb explosion that abruptly ends the song.
-It has also been suggested that the lyrics refer to psilocybin mushrooms, which can give users psychedelic visions of rebirth.
+Rob Young, Can's biographer, described Damo's lyricism on the "Mushroom" as his "seldom cut to the existential", referencing red skies, the mushroom shape of the title, "overtones of nuclear unease".
+This idea is reinforced by the sound of a bomb explosion that abruptly ends the song.
+According to Michael Karoli, the explosion was created using firecrackers and "slowing them down to around one-sixteenth their normal speed".